-Cadiz is a fantastic city, situated on an isthmus poking into the Atlantic Ocean.
+Cadiz is a fantastic city, situated on an isthmus poking into the Atlantic Ocean in the south of Spain.
 It’s not packed full of tourist attractions, though — although the Tavira tower with its camera obscura is worth a visit, and the cathedral is immense and impressive.
 However, there are lots of things to do that are completely free.

 Do a walking tour in Cadiz

 Cadiz is extremely walkable, and the local government knows it — they’ve prepared several walking routes through the city, and have marked the way in brightly coloured paint.
 I particularly enjoyed the green line, which takes you to the old and new cathedrals, the Roman amphitheatre, the market, the town walls and other highlights.
 At each stop there’s an information board in Spanish and English — brilliant.

 If you’re an EU citizen or resident, entrance to the museum is completely free.
 If you’re not, the €1.50 entrance fee probably won’t break the bank anyway.

 The pride of the museum is the two sarcophagi which were found almost 100 years apart right here in Cadiz.
 You’ll also see Phoenician relics, a bunch of headless statues (and further on, just heads), and exhibitions of religious and modern art.
 Don’t miss the puppet display, which is on the third level but has to be accessed by a separate staircase from the other exhibitions on this level — you’ll be given a map when you enter the museum, which should help you find it.

 If you have a bag, you’ll have to leave it in a locker on the lowest level — make sure you’ve got a €1 coin to activate the locking mechanism.

 Learn about La Pepa